kein7/linkedin-cleaner/readme.md

-# LinkedIn Job Cleaner Pro 🧹
+# LinkedIn Job Cleaner 🧹

 A lightweight Chrome Extension designed to declutter your LinkedIn job search by automatically hiding Promoted listings.
 Focus on real opportunities and stop scrolling through the same ads over and over.